Oar Folkjokeopus: History

 Vern Sanden purchased what was then North Country Music in 1973 and renamed it "Oar Folkjokeopus."
 (The name was based on the solo album Oar by Alexander "Skip" Spence, a founding member of Jefferson Airplane and Moby Grape and an album by British folk musician Roy Harper, Folkjokeopus.)
 Peter Jesperson managed the store from 1974 until 1982.
 Jesperson co-founded Twin/Tone Records during this time and the store as well as the label thrived due in large part to each other.
 Between Twin/Tone, local venue Jay's Longhorn Bar and Oar Folk, this trifecta largely fueled the punk and rock scene in Minneapolis during that era.
 Bands such as The Replacements, The Suburbs, Flamin' Oh's, Hüsker Dü, Soul Asylum, Jayhawks, and Curtiss A all maintained links between the three.

 In 1985, a fire gutted Oar Folk.
 Vern Sanden reopened the record store with the help of Bill Melton and Mark Trehus, who ran his own indie record label, Treehouse Records.

 Treehouse Records

-After Oar Folkjokeopus closed in April, 2001, Mark Trehus opened a store at the same site known as Treehouse Records.
-Much of the store's original character remained.
+After Oar Folkjokeopus closed in April 2001, Mark Trehus opened a store at the same site known as Treehouse Records.
+Much of the original store's character remained.
 Treehouse specialized in vinyl LPs, vinyl 45s, and both new and used CDs.
 Treehouse closed on December 31, 2017.